dotnet/csharpstandard/standard/unsafe-code.md

 A *pointer_type* may only be used in an *array_type* in an unsafe context ([§22.2](unsafe-code.md#222-unsafe-contexts)).
 A *non_array_type* is any type that is not itself an *array_type*.

 Unlike references (values of reference types), pointers are not tracked by the garbage collector—the garbage collector has no knowledge of pointers and the data to which they point.
 For this reason a pointer is not permitted to point to a reference or to a struct that contains references, and the referent type of a pointer shall be an *unmanaged_type*.
+Pointer types themselves are unmanaged types, so a pointer type may be used as the referent type for another pointer type.

 The intuitive rule for mixing of pointers and references is that referents of references (objects) are permitted to contain pointers, but referents of pointers are not permitted to contain references.